manishvenu/Global-Lake-Hydrology-Explorer/README.md

 TBA

 ## License
-Global Lake Hydrology Viewer is open source and distributed under the MIT License.
+Global Lake Hydrology Explorer is open source and distributed under the MIT License.

 ## Acknowledgments
-Global Lake Hydrology Viewer was built using open-source libraries and datasets.
+Global Lake Hydrology Explorer was built using open-source libraries and datasets.
 We would like to acknowledge the following sources:

 TBA
 ## Contact